 Many longtime Mets fans I know are still not happy with the head-scratching 10-year $341 million Lindor got in 2021 which he practically demanded prior to the start of the last season.

-The Mets caved into his and his agent's demand prior to the start of the season and foolishly gave him a 10-year $341 million contract.
-He had to make more than Tatis got which was $340 million over 14 years.
-However, Tatis is just 22 and can play SS and the OF and he put up the #s; 42 HRs 97 RBIs and batted .282.
+The Mets caved into Lindor's and his agent's demand that he be signed prior to the start of the 2021 season and they foolishly gave him all that money for so long.
+He insisted on making more than Fernando Tatis Jr. who the Padres gave $340 million over 14 years.
+However, Tatis is just 23 and can play shortstop and the outfield.
+In 2021 he put up huge numbers; 42 HRs 97 RBIs, and batted .282.

 Lindor is a talented player, but not elite, and playing in New York is another challenge.
-You have to be resilient, thick-skinned which he's not.
-I simply wanted the Mets to wait to at least the All-Star break or season's end to sign.
-Since he was already signed for $22.3 million this season and you have other SS coming available such as the Rockies Trevor Story, 29 who had a better year (24 HRs 75 RBIs .251).
-Even former Mets SS, Amed Rosario nearly had a better season (11 HRs 57 RBIs .282).
+You have to be resilient, and thick-skinned which he's not.
+I simply wanted the Mets to wait to at least the All-Star break or season's end to sign him.
+Since he was already signed for $22.3 million last season and you had other SS coming available such as Trevor Story, 29 who had a better year (24 HRs 75 RBIs .251).
+Even former Mets SS, Amed Rosario who was included in the Lindor trade, nearly had a better season (11 HRs 57 RBIs .282).

-Yes, the new Mets owner has plenty of money, but why didn't wait to sign him long-term or go 5-6 years?
-That's history now.
-Just maybe he will get accumulated to playing New York and produce and that means more than improving his stats.
+Yes, the new Mets owner Steve Cohen has plenty of money, but why didn't he wait to sign him long-term at the season's end?
+Maybe Lindor will get acclimated to playing in New York and produce, which means more than improving his stats.
 I mean helping the Mets win a World Series or two which they haven't since 1986.

 As a Mets fan of 50+ years, I want to be wrong.
 Many of my fellow Mets fans have told me the same how they hate the deal he got.
 Thus far it seems like the Mets made a costly mistake.